aaron-jack-manning/ocaml-standard-library/README.md

 To create a new project, simply create the file you wish to add in the top level.
 For example, let's say we are creating a file called `main.ml`.

-We first create the file in the root directory, and then change the build section of makefile from this:
+We first create the file in the root directory, add the line `open General` to the top of the file, and then change the build section of makefile from this:

 ```
 build: